stoffferrohde1/LearningR/README.md

-# LearningR: practicing awesomeness :D
+# LearningR: practicing amazingness 🍮

 This is for the DDA R course.
 Yeayyy!